 If you are not a U.S. citizen, but you reside in the U.S. (i.e. a resident alien), you will be subject to estate taxes in the same manner as a U.S. citizen.
-In other words, a resident alien domiciled in Washington can transfer the same amount as a U.S. citizen free of estate tax (see Estate Planning insert for the current exemption).
+In other words, a resident alien domiciled in Washington and dying in 2013 can transfer \$2 million free of state estate tax and \$5.25 million free of federal estate tax, just the same as a U.S. citizen.